 - Spam Bots: This is one of the more commonly known bots, that deliver spam-like content through email, website content, or social media.

 A trojan is a dangerous malware that is often hidden or disguised as an innocent tool or legitimate software.
-Sometimes the Trojan itself is the malicious villain – for instance, the Spy Trojan will monitor computer activity for passwords, logins, and other sensitive information.
+Sometimes the Trojan itself is the malicious villain.
+For instance, the Spy Trojan will monitor computer activity for passwords, logins, and other sensitive information.
 In other cases, it will just open the doors for other more malicious ones to come in.
-Trojans cannot self replicate like computer viruses, but they still can delete, copy, modify, block, or interfere with the abilities of an individual computer or network.
+Trojans cannot self replicate like computer viruses.
+However, they still can delete, copy, modify, block, or interfere with the abilities of an individual computer or network.

 Social Engineering & Ransomware